shyampurk/kitchen-tracker/Deploy.md

 			5) Selected Plan - Choose 'Entry'.
 			6) Click CREATE to create the dashdb service instance.

-Step 4: After creation of the service, go back to dashboard
-		You can see the dashDB service added to your space, click the service and click the launch button and you can see the dashDB home page.
+Step 4: After creation of the service, go back to dashboard.Now you can see the dashDB service added to your space.
+Click the service and click the launch button and you can see your newly created dashDB service home page.

-Step 5: In the Side Menu under the Connect -> Connection information,
+Step 5: In the dashDB service home page, under the Side Menu, under the Connect -> Connection information,

-	You can see your dashDB Host name,Database name,user id,pwd.
+	You can see your dashDB Host name,Database name,user id and password.

         Make a note of Host Name, Port Number , Database Name, User ID and Password.

 Step 6: In the Side Main Menu click Tables,Here you can create the table for this application.
-		Click Add Table to create the table for kitchen tracking application by entering the below SQL stamement in the bottom text area.
+		Click 'Add Table' to create the table for kitchen tracking application by entering the below SQL stamement in the bottom text area.

     CREATE TABLE "KITCHENTRACKERAPP"
     (